rastapasta/react-native-gl-model-view/README.md

 ### Animated

-Make the `<ModelView>` animatable by wrapping it around the Animated API.
+Make the `<ModelView>`'s native props animatable by wrapping the Animated API around it:

 ```javascript
 import ModelView from 'react-native-gl-model-view';